 A tenant manufacturing hash oil in his Bellevue apartment caused a massive explosion that destroyed ten apartments and their contents and injured residents.
 With the help of Michael Rosenberger and Chelsey Mam, a tenant who lived next-door to the hash operation sued Hampton Greens Apartments and its property manager, Riverstone Residential West, for negligence.
 Despite having received a report of the drug operation, the complex and the property manager had failed to take action to commence eviction.
 In a 2015 bench trial, the King County Superior Court awarded GTTC’s client the full value of his destroyed property and general damages within the specific range asked for in closing argument.

 Prior to law school, I studied abroad at Kwame Nkrumah University of Science and Technology in Ghana.
 My travels have also taken me to Europe as well as Costa Rica and the Canary Islands.
 My undergraduate major was international studies.
 I have always been interested in the people of developing countries and their rights.
-Outside the office I am excited to be a new mom.
-I play softball on a co-ed team.
-I enjoy camping in Washington’s beautiful state parks, vegetable gardening and yard work, and getting to know more about good wines.
+Outside the office, I enjoy family time, playing softball on a co-ed team, camping, and gardening.